Pantabangan: Languages

 Tagalog is predominantly spoken in Pantabangan, followed by Ilocano.
-The people of Pantabangan ("Pantabangenian") are also known for their very distinct strong Pantabangan accent, called "Adyu-ari".
+The people of Pantabangan ("Pantabangenian") are also known for their very distinct strong Pantabangan accent and expressions like "Adyu" and "ari".

 Arts and culture

 The old town centre of Pantabangan, resurfacing in May 2024.
 In the background is the cross of Saint Andrew’s Church.

 The Pandawan Festival began in April 2008, showcasing many local talents as well as other entertainments including indigenous art activities like art workshops and rural development art awareness programs.
 It also hosts cooking contests, dance competitions, street dancing, and a parade.

-Since the completion of the dam, the site of the old town has become visible during times of extremely low water levels in the reservoir coinciding with the El Niño phenomenon, with recorded instances occurring in 1983, 2014, 2020 and 2024.
+Since the completion of the dam, the site of the old town has become visible during times of extremely low water levels in the reservoir coinciding with the El Niño phenomenon, with recorded instances occurring in 1983, 2014, 2020, 2024 and 2026.
 These rare occasions sparking an influx of townsfolk and tourists to the site, particularly to the ruins of Saint Andrew’s Church which date to 1825.
 A tall, more modern, metal cross painted white was added atop the ruins of a high wall as it is the first to emerge during dry periods.
 When the town resurfaces, townsfolk often hold Mass at the site of the former church.
 The ruins, which include the old public cemetery with its headstones, foundations of the old municipal hall with its historical town marker, the former town plaza and old tree trunks, have been designated as a cultural heritage zone by the municipal government.